dariuszseweryn/RxAndroidBle/README.md

   <img alt="Tailored software services including concept, design, development and testing" src="site/logo_android.png" />
 </p>

+## Migration!
+Please be aware that you are on a RxJava1 branch.
+Migration to RxJava2 is suggested, which can be found [here](https://github.com/Polidea/RxAndroidBle).

+RxJava1 based branch will not receive new features.
+Bug fixes and support fill be provided till 30th June 2018.

 ## Introduction

 RxAndroidBle is a powerful painkiller for Android's Bluetooth Low Energy headaches.
 It is backed by RxJava, implementing complicated APIs as handy reactive observables.
 The library does for you: